oilmcut-2020/JavaClass/README.md

+# How to run Java Program in your "dormitory" after Class ..????

-# HOW TO INSTALL DOCKER ?
+## HOW TO INSTALL DOCKER ?
 **Managed by- Shivani (M07158025)**
 ## Manage Docker as non-root user